liul85/tf-gcp-ss/README.md

     ```
 5. Config your client

-### Note
-> The default region is Hong Kong
+## Notes
-> For Google Cloud Platform and Terraform learning purpose only, please delete in 24 hours after download.
+> This repo is for learning purpose only, please delete in 24 hours after download.